BouTayehGaby/Building-scalable-model-pipelines-with-Python/README.md

 This repositry is created for learning purposes.
-For readers who are intersted in learning how to create scalable production piplines please refer to the following book:
+For readers who are intersted in learning how to create scalable production pipelines please refer to the following book:

 **Data Science in Production, by Ben G. Weber**